 So, again the happiness piece: it’s not about holding ourselves to perfection.
 It’s about continuing to try and get better, acknowledging mistakes and asking for forgiveness.

-We don’t have specific programs but we try and be inclusive as possible. #BeKind21 can maybe start opening the conversation around mental health and kindness [in these communities].
+MS: We don’t have specific programs but we try and be as inclusive as possible. #BeKind21 can maybe start opening the conversation around mental health and kindness [in these communities].

 For asienne’s interview with Miami Heat’s Brittany Lue-Choy click HERE!